italoadler/bitbooks/coding_trig/book/chapter_04/chapter_04.md

 ![Our first sine wave.](images/figure_4-9.png)<br/>
 *Figure 4-9.
 Our first sine wave.*

 But that looks upside down.
 Normally a sine wave starts at zero and goes UP to one and then back down through zero to negative one and back up to zero.
 Just remember that our y-axis screen coordinates are reversed from the Cartisian coordinates.
-If that matters, you can flip the coordinate system by using `scale` right after the `translate` as in listing 4-3.
+If that matters, you can flip the coordinate system by using `scale` right after the `translate` like so:

     ...
     context.translate(0, height / 2);
     context.scale(1, -1);
     ...

-*Listing 4-3*

 This scales everything by 1 on the x-axis, which changes nothing, and -1 on the y-axis, which has the effect of reversing it.
 Now it looks like a "normal" sine wave - see figure 4-10.